 ’64 Volkswagen Beetle

-Next, we removed the worn out original 1300 motor and replaced it with a fresh 1641 engine sporting dual port heads with hardened valve seats so that it can handle unleaded gas that is used today, but keeping the stock 34 carburetor for fuel efficiency.
-The 009 distributor was replaced with a much needed new vacuum advance distributor with a electronic ignition from Pertronix.
+Next, we removed the worn-out original 1300 motor and replaced it with a fresh 1641 engine sporting dual port heads with hardened valve seats so that it can handle unleaded gas that is used today, but keeping the stock 34 carburetor for fuel-efficiency.
+The 009 distributor was replaced with a much needed new vacuum advance distributor with an electronic ignition from Pertronix.
 No more hassles with points and condenser.